 Two-cavity molds are a good compromise between speed of casting and fatigue; a 2-cavity mold will easily produce 100 bullets per hour once it's up to temperature.
 Be aware that mold handles come in two sizes: the large size will fit most 2-cavity to 4-cavity molds but won't fit the older single-cavity molds.
 If you're using both single and multiple-cavity molds you'll need both.
 The really big six-cavity molds usually come with handles, but sometimes not.
 My experience has been that Lyman handles will also fit molds made by RCBS, NEI and SAECO so long as they're the correct size.

-Gun shows are another good source for used molds and other stuff: it may take some time to find what you want, but again, lots of barely-used equipment will be offered at gun shows.
+Gun shows are another good source for used molds and other stuff: lots of barely-used equipment will be offered at gun shows.
 A gun show is an especially good place to look for the more expensive items such as lubricator/sizer presses, if you want to upgrade your capabilities.

 In addition to the molds and the melting equipment, a few other small items make your life a lot easier.
 Chief among these is a couple of old stainless steel spoons and a pair of surgeon's/fisherman's forceps.
 Bullets and sprues are quite hot enough to give you a nasty burn for some time after being dropped from the mold, so you need something to handle them with.